sandra-lourenco/roadToYonderland/README.md

 ### Test Reports

-- Test results (including screenshots and videos of failures) will be saved in the `cypress/screenshots/` and `cypress/videos/` directories.
+- Test results (including screenshots and videos of failures) will be saved in the `cypress/screenshots/` directories.

 ### GitHub Actions Reports